MicrosoftDocs/microsoft-salescopilot-docs/articles/supported-languages.md

 - Norwegian
 - Arabic

-## AI in Sales Copilot
+## AI in Copilot for Sales

-AI in Sales Copilot for suggested email content and email summary is available in the following languages:
+AI in Copilot for Sales for suggested email content and email summary is available in the following languages:

 - English
 - French